shadibdair/DevOps-AWS-Services/Here.md

 ### A CICD pipeline helps you automate steps in your software delivery process

-### CodeBuild compiles source code, runs tests, and produces packages that are ready to deploy
+### CodeBuild compiles source code, runs tests, and produces packages that are ready to deploy.